«

 Any way to convert .deb packages to .rpm and vice versa, without losing the post-install scripts?

-@Benjamin, awesome!!
+Benjamin, awesome!!
 That’s exactly what I was looking for.
 So I wanted to make few changes to the priority level in control file and your process is what I wanted.

-Thanks @George Notaras for posting good stuff.
+Thanks George for posting good stuff.

 Thanks, worked for me!